ProAgent: Harnessing On-Demand Sensory Contexts for Proactive LLM Agent Systems in the Wild: System Design

 \subsection{On-Demand Tiered Perception}

-Compared to reactive LLM agents, proactive agent systems must continuously perceive sensory contexts, posing additional challenges for mobile devices such as smart glasses, particularly in capturing high-cost vision data, \cmt{as shown in Fig.~\ref{fig:motivation_caption_still_move}}.
-However, prior work on adaptive sampling strategies can only work on predefined tasks using heuristic approaches like fixed rules~\cite{neseem2020adasense,lu2011speakersense}, failing to support LLM reasoning over open-world contexts (as shown in Fig.~\ref{fig:motivation_rule}).
+Unlike reactive LLM agents that are activated only upon explicit user queries, proactive agent systems must continuously perceive surrounding sensory contexts.
+This introduces additional challenges for mobile devices such as smart glasses, especially when capturing high-cost visual data.
+However, existing adaptive sampling approaches are often task-specific, relying on predefined cues or heuristic rules~\cite{neseem2020adasense,lu2011speakersense,yan2012energy,paruchuri2025egotrigger}, limiting their ability to support LLM-based proactive assistance in continuous, open-world scenarios, as illustrated in Figure~\ref{fig:motivation_rule}.
+To address these challenges, we develop an on-demand tiered perception approach that integrates low-cost sensory cues with agent-in-the-loop adaptive perception for selective visual sampling.

-\cmt{To address these challenges, \workname~employs an on-demand tiered perception strategy, as illustrated in Fig.~\ref{fig:dynamic_perception}.
-Specifically, it keeps multiple low-cost sensors always on while only activating high-cost sensors on demand, based on patterns from the low-cost sensors and the agent’s internal reflections.
-This enables \workname~to continuously capture proactive cues with minimal overhead.}